mah0x211/lua-plut/README.md

 ```

-## ok, err = p:set( pathname, val )
+## ok, err = plut:set( pathname, val [, validator] )

-set the value to the last segment of the specified pathname.
+set the value to the last segment of the specified pathname. if the validator function returns `false`, its error message will be returned.

 **Parameters**

 - `pathname:string`: target pathname.
 - `val:any`: any value except `nil`.
+- `validator:function`: a function that validates each segment value. the function must return `true` on a valid segment value.
+    ```lua
+    -- sepecification of the validator function
+    -- @param seg:string segment value
+    -- @return ok:boolean true on a valid segment value.
+    -- @return err:any an error message on an invalid segment value. (optional) ok, err = validator( seg )
+    ```

 **Returns**